GiacomoValliPhD/openhdemg/docs/what's-new.md

     - New `select_bad_channels()` function lets users mark noisy channels and stores the result in `emgfile["GOOD_CHANNELS"]`.
     - New `remove_powerline_harmonics()` function removes harmonics of the selected power-line frequency.
     - New `remove_duplicates_within()` removes duplicate MUs inside one file using spike-train timing.
+    - New `run_bss_mu_editor()` function opens a lightweight manual editor for reviewing and editing BSS MU discharge selections.

 - **Common input and result plotting**: